Using GitHub with Docassemble

 Here are details about the three problems above, how you can identify them, and possible solutions.

-If You See nothing to commit, working tree clean
+If you see nothing to commit, working tree clean

 This means git cannot detect any changes in your code.
 You cannot commit anything from docassemble if you have not made changes—not even to a new branch.
 These are some possibilities: